-If you’ve spent some time wandering the isles of a pharmacie in France searching for a bottle of Advil, this article is for you.
+If you’ve spent some time wandering the isles of a pharmacie in France, as you searched endlessly for a bottle of Advil, this article is for you.
 It’s sometimes complicated to recreate a basic drug collection in a foreign country without knowing the French medicine brands or the general name given by the International Nonproprietary Names (INN).

-To help you navigate a French pharmacy, here’s a list of common American OTC drugs and what you can buy instead when in France.
+To help you navigate a French pharmacy, here is a list of common American OTC drugs and what you can buy instead when in France.

-In America we refer to this drug as acetaminophen; however, in France, the technical term is paracétamol.
+In America we refer to this drug as acetaminophen; however, in France, the technical term is similar to the British, paracétamol.
 This drug is found under the brand names Doliprane, Dafalgan, and Efferalgan.

 Acetylsalicylic acid, or aspirin, is usually found in tablet form in America and taken to reduce headaches, pain, fever, or inflammation.
-In France, the drug Aspegic, used to reduce fever in the same way that Aspirin is, is commonly found in the form of powder.
+In France, the drug Aspegic, used to reduce fever in the same way as Aspirin, is commonly found in powdered form.
 Aspegic also works in the place of Excedrin.

 These two drugs, which are commonly called ibuprofen, are found in France under the name Nurofen.